kitsonk/kv-toolbox/README.md

 When the value is being set is a `Blob` or `File` the meta data will also be preserved (like the `type` property).

+The resolved `Deno.KvCommitResult` will contain the `versionstamp` of the blob's meta data, which can be used for consistency checks.

 ### `get()`

-Similar to `Deno.Kv.prototype.get()`, in that it retrieves a blob value based on the provided key.
+Similar to `Deno.Kv.prototype.get()`, in that it retrieves a blob entry based on the provided key.
 If a previous blob value has been set with `set()`, it will be retrieved.

-By default the value is resolved as a `Uint8Array` but if the option `stream` is set to `true`, then a byte `ReadableStream` is provided to read out the blob.
-If the option `blob` is set to `true`, then a `Blob` or `File` will be resolved.
-If the value originally set was a `File` or `Blob` the resolved instance will be that of the original value including restoring the additional properties, like `type`.
+By default the value of the entry is resolved as a `Uint8Array` but if the option `stream` is set to `true`, then a byte `ReadableStream` is provided to read out the blob.
+If the option `blob` is set to `true`, then a `Blob` or `File` will be the value of the entry.
+If the value originally set was a `File` or `Blob` the resolved value instance will be that of the original value including restoring the additional properties, like `type`.
 If the value wasn't a `Blob` or `File` originally, the function will resolve to a `Blob` with an empty `type`.

 ### `getAsBlob()`